Skin & Coat in Bulldogs and French Bulldogs

 Medicated shampoos can help:

-• ANTISEPTIC: Fight yeast and bacterial dermatitis
+• ANTISEPTIC: Fight yeast, fungus, and bacterial dermatitis

-• FOLLICULAR FLUSHING: Flush plugged hair follicles
+• FOLLICULAR FLUSHING: Flush-plugged hair follicles

 • ITCH CONTROL: Reduce itch and scratch